containerscrew/aws-sso-rs/README.md

 > [!IMPORTANT]
 > `aws-sso-rs` was an experiment using the AWS SDK with Rust.
 Besides fulfilling a daily need to obtain AWS credentials via SSO, I decided to integrate more utilities like this into my other tool called [`cloudsnake`](https://github.com/containerscrew/cloudsnake).
-I will no longer be updating aws-sso-rs.
+I will no longer be updating `aws-sso-rs`.
 This project will be archived.

 <p align="center" >
 <h3 align="center">aws-sso-rs</h3>